That’s Super Wonder Boy to you!

 The Legend of Wonder Boy: The Recorder of Time

 Wonder Boy in Monster Land looks like it could be some cheap dollar-store coloring book for kids, but that’s just a facade.
 Even seasoned gamers will have difficulty with this title.
 If you want to beat the game, you’ll have to defeat all twelve stages at once.
-There’s no save option, and Wonder Boy has one life and no continues (with the exception of the refill potion which fills up all your hearts once when you die – another not-so-subtle Zelda reference).
+There’s no save option, and Wonder Boy has one life and no continues (with the exception of the refill potion which fills up all your hearts once when you die).
 That means you’ll chip away at these stages slowly, painfully; I can’t imagine getting to stage ten or eleven before dying and having to do it all over again unless you’re this man.
 But, as with the best retro games, the challenge encourages you to press on and get better.
 Luck has little to do with it: your skill will win the day here.
 Wonder Boy in Monster Land could use a touch more personality (Monster Land’s excellent design notwithstanding), but as a pure classical gaming experience, it doesn’t get much better.